The Analytics dashboard in Leanplum shows usage data and results for all of your A/B tests, messages, and Lifecycle Campaigns.

 - Graph options.
 Includes controls for chart annotations and viewing actual and cumulative data.

-- Daily breakdown.
+- Data breakdown.
 Expand option to view data in a table by interval, and download options to export to CSV.

 - Interval selector.
 Options for how to display your data (by hour, day, or week).